LudovicEspeel/course-object-oriented-programming-with-cpp/docs/d-object-oriented-programming/01-using-objects/README.md

 # Using Objects

-*Warning!
-This chapter is in a very early draft state!*

 Before we can *use* objects we need to create them based on a class.
 The standard library has some classes that we can instantiate in our applications.

 ## Creating Objects